Bogomolov multipliers of $p$-groups of maximal class: Introduction

 Explicitly determining the Bogomolov multiplier of a group $G$ can be quite involved.
 By general homological arguments, it boils down to studying Bogomolov multipliers of the Sylow subgroups of $G$.
 For $p$ a prime, the smallest examples of $p$-groups with nontrivial Bogomolov multiplier are of order $64$ if $p=2$ \cite{Chu08,Chu10}, and of order $p^5$ if $p$ is odd \cite{Bog87,Mor12p5}.
 These groups are all of maximum nilpotency class given their order.

 Motivated by these examples, in this paper we set to inspect Bogomolov multipliers of $p$-groups $G$ of {\em maximal class}, that is, of order $p^n$ and nilpotency class $n-1$.
-We may assume that $n \geq 4$, and we will tacitly do so in the remainder.
-Then we can consider the chief series $G>P_1>\cdots>P_n=1$, with $P_i=\gamma_i(G)$ for $i\geq 2$, and $P_1=C_G(P_2/P_4)$.
-We will see that among groups of maximal class, most of them have nontrivial Bogomolov multipliers.
-More precisely, we prove the following result.
+Our study of Bogomolov multipliers of these groups partially builds on and continues previous works on Schur multipliers of $p$-groups of maximal class and related groups \cite{DEF08,Eic08,EF11,Mor11}.
+The theory of $p$-groups of maximal class was started by Blackburn in \cite{Bla58} and further developed by Leedham-Green and McKay \cite{Lee76,Lee78a,Lee78b}, by Shepherd \cite{She70}, and by the first author \cite{Fer95}.
+General accounts of this theory can be found in \cite{Fer01}, \cite{Hup67} or \cite{Lee02}.
+We can assume $n \geq 4$, and we will tacitly do so in what follows.
+Consider the chief series $G>P_1>\cdots>P_n=1$, with $P_i=\gamma_i(G)$ for $i\geq 2$, and $P_1=C_G(P_2/P_4)$.
+Then $P_1$ is a maximal subgroup of $G$.
+As a main result, we prove that most $p$-groups of maximal class have non-trivial Bogomolov multipliers.

 \begin{theorem} Let $G$ be a $p$-group of maximal class and order $p^n$.
 Then $\B_0(G)$ is trivial if and only if $[P_1, P_1] = [P_1, P_{n-2}]$. \end{theorem}